-Click here to retreive data for specific funds.
+Click here to retrieve data for specific funds.

-We want our readers to be clear: it's very likely that the last 12 years' performance (below) will differ significantly from the next 12 years.
+We want our readers to be clear: it's very likely that future returns will differ significantly from the past decade.

-dividends.
-I.e. these are the actual returns you would earn if you purchased these funds via a commission-free brokerage like Robinhood.
+Values are the actual returns you would earn if you purchased these funds, minus trading commissions.
 Here are a couple

 - Many advisors and websites quote an average return of around 7.5% for various US stock indices (e.g. S&P 500).